bips-hb/DataTrainCausalLearning/README.md

 devtools::install_github("bips-hb/DataTrainCausalLearning", build_vignettes = TRUE)

 # update all packages (takes ~ 10 minutes on the RStudio Server)
-# building the vignettes will take also a while....
+# building the vignettes will aso take a while....

 library(DataTrainCausalLearning)
 install_the_rest()              # this takes again a few minutes